Ryuta-san5353/react-movie-labs/README.md

 + Added countdown timer on the movie card in the upcoming movies
 + Created the actors list page.
 + Added the movie credits in the movie detail page.
 It shows the picture of the first 8 actors got from the movie credit endpoint .
 Also , by cliking the actor it goes to the actor actor detail page.
++ Created a function to sort movies.
+This can be sorted by the average number of votes in order of highest to lowest, also by the date the movie was released in order of newest to oldest.